neatcoding/gog-task/README.md

 I reduced grey colors, because you shouldn't use so many colors in a project. :)

-CSS mapping is enabled in config.rb, so You can see see .scss file and line easily in chrome (enable css source maps in devtools options).
+CSS mapping is enabled in config.rb, so You can see see .scss file and line easily in chrome (enable css source maps in devtools options). (see config.rb:21 if getting errors)

 <h2>Cross-Browsing</h2>

-Works in IE9+, IE8 doesn't work probably because of custom tag directive.
+Works in IE9+, IE8 doesn't work because of custom tag directive.